-Method of assessment 60% Controlled assessment
+Method of assessment 60% Controlled assessment 40% Externally set assignment

-Exam board 40% Externally Set Assignment AQA
+Exam board AQA

-The GCSE course consists of 2 units of controlled assessment and an externally set assignment .

 What will you study?
+The GCSE course consists of 2 units of controlled assessment and an externally set assignment.

+venat will you study?
 During the course you will study the key 'formal elements' found within photography.
 This will give a base set of skills that can then be used within more personal based projects.
 Students will have the opportunities to create and set up their own photo-shoots during lesson time, but it is vital students are keen to take photographs independently at home in order to meet the full examination requirements.

 Students will also learn the fundamentals within Adobe Photoshop.
 This is professional software which will provide students with skills that they can then use in future careers.
 Students will look at a range of contemporary photographers who have influenced the world of photography today.

-Controlled assessment Topics include: 1.
-Formal Elements project 2.
-Architectural Photography
+Controlled assessment topics include: 1.
+Formal elements project 2.
+Architectural photography 3.
+Close up photography

-Close Up Photography Fantastic & Strange project

 What skills will you develop?
-You will develop skills in the use of camera equipment, computers, and software to enhance, manipulate and create photographic imagery that can be used for a range of purposes.
+4. Fantastic & strange project You will develop skills in the use of camera equipment, computers, and software to enhance, manipulate and create photographic imagery that can be used for a range of purposes.
 Appropriate use of colour, line, tone, texture, shape and form.
 Understanding of spatial qualities, composition, rhythm, scale, and structure.
-The safe working practices of using materials and the skills to work like a photographer and digital editor.
+The safe working practices of using materials and the skills to work like photographer and digital editor.

 Self-motivation

 Resilience

-Patience
+• Patience

 Analytical skills

-Reflective/evaluative skills
+Reflective / evaluative skills

-Manual Dexterity
+Manual dexterity

-Visual Literacy
+Visual literacy

 What can you do by the end of the course?
-Students who successfully complete their GCSE course in Photography will go on to Film, Photography and Media at KS5 or college.
-For those students not wishing to pursue Photography beyond GCSE the course offers excellent opportunities to develop skills that can be used at home and in other future careers.
+Students who successfully complete their GCSE course in photography will go on to film, photograph and media at KS5 or college.
+For those students not wishing to pursue photography beyond GCSE the course offers excellent opportunities to develop skills that can be used at home and in other future careers.

-Careers can include Photo Journalist
+Careers can include Photo journalist

-Fashion/Make up
+• Fashion / make up

 Wedding

-Event
+• Event

-Food
+• Food

 PACSHOT - kitchen set up for example

 Designer photographer

 Police forensics

 Film story board

-Documentary
+• Documentary

 Every TV show has their own photographer!!

-Teacher
+, nas and one protographer